 Ship HQ-01 of the Vietnam People's Navy on combat duty at Kompong Som port (Cambodia) during the campaign to hunt down Pol Pot remnants, carrying out an international mission to help Cambodia.

-Ship HQ-03 of Fleet 171 (now Brigade 171, Naval Region 2) enters attack position, destroying Pol Pot's remnants at Kompong Son port (Cambodia), January 10, 1979.
+Ship HQ-03 of Fleet 171 (now Brigade 171, Naval Region 2) entered the attack position, destroying the remnants of Pol Pot's army at Kompong Son port (Cambodia), January 10, 1979

-Vietnam People's Navy landing craft transporting tanks and armored vehicles during the Southwest campaign, 1978
+Vietnam People's Navy landing craft transporting tanks and armored vehicles during the Southwest Campaign, 1978

 The HQ-13 and HQ-501 fleets of Fleet 171 (now Brigade 171, Naval Region 2) participated in the naval-air force joint combat exercise to protect Truong Sa, which took place for the first time in April 1976.